rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

 The Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the internet.
-BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule-sets configured by a network operator.
+BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule sets configured by a network operator.

 Configuration
 ~~~~~~~~~~~~~

-Following an example BGP configuration with one session.
+Following is an example of a BGP configuration with one session.

 .. code-block:: json